 Valve castings must undergo pressure testing, and the requirements for their working and usage states determine that they cannot have looseness or shrinkage holes and must have good compactness.
 Therefore, the rationality of the casting and feeding system design is crucial.

-(1) Feeding and Shrinkage Form of Butterfly Valve Body
+1.1 Feeding and Shrinkage Form of Butterfly Valve Body

-Figure 6-12 shows a tree diagram of an irregular butterfly valve assembly, which is basically similar to Figure 6-11.
-The only difference is that a cube and a rectangular parallelepiped are connected to the outer circle of the valve body at both ends, with not too large dimensions.
-Obviously, the hot spots are located at the wall thickness of the valve body and the centroid of the geometry.
-The equivalent thermal node diameter is about 31mm.
-The simplest top riser is used, and the riser is replaced by the inner pouring channel.
+The irregular butterfly valve assembly shown in Figure 6 – 12 is essentially similar to Figure 6 – 11, with the only difference being the connection of a cube and a rectangular parallelepiped to the outer circle of the valve body at both ends.
+These additional components have relatively small dimensions.
+The hot spots are primarily located at the wall thickness of the valve body and the centroid of the geometry, with an equivalent thermal node diameter of approximately 31mm.
+We utilize the simplest top riser system, where the riser is replaced by the inner pouring channel.
 The top of the riser is directly connected to the transverse pouring channel, and the diameter of the riser is calculated as DR = 1.3b.
-The height dimension of the riser is as follows:
+The height dimension of the riser is determined by the formula: hR = DR[(1 + 0.1h)∕D – d).

 Figure-6-11:Valve wax mold diagram